jimchristie/jimchristie/_work/scrum-master.md

 featured: true
 enabled: true
 ---
-Shelter Insurance, a 70 year-old agent focused insurance company, launched a subsidiary company to capture a new audience.
+Shelter Insurance, a 70 year-old insurance company primarily working through agents, launched a subsidiary company to capture a new audience through direct web sales.
 As part of this effort, Shelter piloted a move to the agile mindset and its corresponding methodologies.
 As a Scrum Master on one of the new teams formed for this product, it was my responsibility to guide the team in the application of Scrum practices and values.
 Accomplishments:

 * Worked with other teams to improve our program level demos for greater collaboration